Slamy/CDi_MiSTer/README.md

     * Unmute is still a mystery.
 Not solved in any known CD-i emulator
 * Investigate flicker of graphics in Hotel Mario (CPU speed?)
 * Investigate red bars in Hotel Mario intro
+* Check CUE/BIN vs CHD differences in MiSTer Main
+    * The CUE/BIN version of "The Apprentice" seems to break the core
 * CDIC Fetch TOC (The Apprentice)
 * CDIC Descrambler (The Apprentice)
 * CDIC Byteswap (The Apprentice)